stm32-periph/stm32f4/Project/STM32F4xx_StdPeriph_Examples/SPI/SPI_TwoBoards/SPI_DataExchangeInterrupt/readme.txt

 In master board, SPI peripheral is configured as Master full duplex with Interrupt, whereas in Slave board, SPI peripheral is configured as Slave Full duplex with Interrupt.

+- press Tamper button to start the transfer.

 At the end of the data transfer, a data consistency check will be performed in master and slave sides.
 In case of mismatch between sent and received data, LED2 and LED4 are OFF.
 Otherwise LED1 and LED3 are ON.